TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/User/Index.rst

 *   A value sent to the DataHandler is just kept as is and put into the database field.
 Default FormEngine however never sends values.
-*   Unlike none, type user must have a database field.
+*   Unlike `none`, the type `user` must have a database field.
-*   FormEngine only renders a dummy element for type user fields by default.
-It should be combined with a custom renderType.
+*   FormEngine only renders a dummy element for type `user` fields by default.
+It should be combined with a custom `renderType`.
-*   Type user field values are rendered as-is at other places in the backend.
+*   Type `user` field values are rendered as-is at other places in the backend.
 They for instance can be selected to be displayed in the list module "single table view".
 *   Field updates by the DataHandler get logged and the history/undo function will work with such values.